Mixed Vegetable Medley

 • Cut the onions into a large dice.

-The key to perfectly cooked sautéed vegetables is to group the veggies by the amount of time they take to cook and proceed accordingly.
-Quick cooking peppers, zucchini and squash go in the pan together, where longer cooking items (or ones that give up a lot of liquid) are cooked separately.
+Quick-cooking peppers, zucchini and squash go in the pan together, whereas longer cooking items (or ones that give up a lot of liquid) are cooked separately.

 That doesn’t mean in a different pan.
 Just a specific order.